 The name is a tribute to their properties’ history – wine brokers were referred to those who grew grapes and made wine, not as vintners as today, but as a “vineyardist”.
 Because there was a winery on the property the estate was grandfathered in with an existing winery bond.
 The first several vintages were produced at a winery in the southern part of Napa Valley; however, a modern state of the art winery has since been built on the lower part of the property.

-This part of Napa is somewhat of a banana belt and remains relatively frost free during the winter months.
-We have personally seen or heard about several avocado trees growing in this part of Diamond Mountain as well as on the Sonoma/Napa County line nearby.
-The site is typically slightly cooler than the valley floor during the summer months.
-The property benefits from a gap that runs through the Mayacamas mountains in this part of Diamond Mountain (the same gap that benefits Diamond Creek vineyards and other nearby wineries).
+This part of Napa Valley is somewhat of a banana belt and remains relatively frost free during the winter months.
+We have personally seen several large avocado trees growing in this part of Diamond Mountain as well as on the nearby Sonoma/Napa County line nearby.
+The property is home to several thriving Kaffir lime trees, the leaves often used in Thai curries and soups while the fruits sometimes used in shampoo.
+While temperatures are generally warmer in the winter than the valley floor, it is typically slightly cooler than the valley floor during the summer months.
+The property benefits from a gap that runs through the Mayacamas mountains in this part of Diamond Mountain allowing cooler air to flow from the west, especially in the afternoons.

 The primary gap runs slightly south of the property and in an east/west orientation and during warm summer afternoons, cool breezes flow from Sonoma County through a sub channel of this gap and flow directly over their vineyards (certainly helps mitigate powdery mildew).
 In general, the micro-climate of this particular site produces moderate temperatures which helps create even ripening throughout their vineyards.